 Related reading: 7000 BC Horse Burial Linked to Sheba

 1. See Morkot’s book The Black Pharaohs.
 Sheba was an ancestor of Abraham, according to Genesis 10:28.

 2. Goldman, Robert P. The Ramayana of Valmiki: An Epic of Ancient India.
 Balakanda (vol.1).
 Princeton University Press.
 ISBN 0-691-06561-6, pp. 151-152.

 3. I have visited the site of this inscription.
-It appears in these images and scripts that the binary worldview of the Horites had morphed into the dualism that would characterize Zorastrianism.
+It appears in these images and scripts that the binary worldview of the Horites later morphed into the dualism that characterizes Zorastrianism.
 Ahura Mazda is likely a variant of Hor-Az or Hormazd.
 Ahura Mazda's dualistic counterpart is Angra Mainyu, the creator of evil.